 Not everyone will be equally caught up in the process.
 Predictably, some in the congregation will remain somewhat blasé.
 They prefer not to listen to the endless accounts of pain and the upset feelings of those who are more hurt.

 The story the church or community tells about itself begins to have gaps, especially if there is secrecy around the abuse.
 There is no coherent story.
 The next pastor’s ability to inspire will be impaired.

-There may also be an issue of power.

 Reflect: How do you understand power in a church setting?
 Think about this in the case of a sexual exploitation.
 In most organisations there are imbalances in power associated with roles, gender, socio-economic status, and reputation.